essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 @[12-13](We call that function)
 +++

-Also functional paradigm has at least 3 core operations, all present in F# of course
+Also functional paradigm has 3 core operations (amongst others), all present in F# of course
 - Transform |
 - Filter |
 - Reduce |